Are you confused about whether you can quit your contract job? The good news is, in most cases, you can.

 A resignation letter is necessary if you’re aiming for a professional resignation.
 In most cases, it’s also a requirement for documentation purposes.

-It doesn’t have to be long but should include your intended day of departure as a minimum.
-You might also include your reason for leaving and thanks for any experience you gained there.
+Meanwhile, a resignation email is typically sent to your direct supervisor to inform them personally.
+Neither needs to be long, but both should include your intended last day at the company.
+You might also express your reason for leaving and gratitude for any experience you gained there.

 Talk to your boss or supervisor